We may earn commission from affiliate links →

 A Guide To The National Parks In Bosnia And Herzegovina

 In recent years, tourism in Bosnia and Herzegovina has grown exponentially.
-As more and more travelers discover its amazing cultural heritage, from Sarajevo museums to Mostar’s Old Bridge, the country’s tourism footprint continues to expand.
-Another reason to visit this near-landlocked country in the Balkans are the three amazing national parks in Bosnia and Herzegovina.
+The country’s tourism footprint continues to expand as more travelers discover its incredible cultural heritage, from Sarajevo museums to Mostar’s Old Bridge.
+Another reason to visit this near-landlocked country in the Balkans is the three amazing national parks in Bosnia and Herzegovina.

-Although Bosnia and Herzegovina may not be the most well-known nature destination, there are some truly spectacular places to explore.
-From gorgeous waterfalls and beautiful rivers to pristine forests and the towering Dinaric Alps, the country’s diverse landscapes offer a wide variety of outdoor activities.
+Although Bosnia and Herzegovina may not be the most well-known nature destination, some truly spectacular places exist to explore.
+The country’s diverse landscapes offer various outdoor activities, from gorgeous waterfalls and beautiful rivers to pristine forests and the towering Dinaric Alps.

 3 National Parks In Bosnia And Herzegovina